 You might feel pain immediately from soft tissue damage—or it may not show up for a long time after the accident.
 The symptoms of soft tissue damage are decreased mobility, swelling, and pain.
 These injuries can be difficult to document, as they will not show up on an x-ray.

-Concussions.
-Concussions occur when the brain is jolted so hard it hits the inside of the skull.
+Concussions. brain is jolted so hard it hits the inside of the skull.
 This can happen during any type of physical trauma, including sports, fights, or (of course) a car accident.

 Concussions can be relatively minor or very, very serious.
 Like soft tissue damage, symptoms may not show up until some time after the traumatic event.